Tips to determine your best Travel Nurse Pay Package options

 Take a Closer Look at Non-Taxable Amounts:

 Higher non-taxed reimbursements will make your net paycheck increase.
 At face value, this is appealing.
 However, it may not be quite that simple.
 The tax code allows tax-free stipends only while working away from one’s tax home.
 In many pay-package discussions, the aspect of “per diems” comes up.
-Here’s some further information to help clarify:
+Here is some further information to help clarify:

-You must be eligible for the tax free per diems.
+You must be eligible for the tax-free per diems.
 Do you qualify?

 There is a widespread myth that if you live (tax home) more than 50 miles away from your assignment, you are entitled to, eligible for, or guaranteed the per diems completely free of taxes.
-When in fact, IRS Publication 463 states that you can accept tax-free stipends if “you need to sleep or rest to meet the demands of your work while away from home.”
+IRS Publication 463 states that you can accept tax-free stipends if “you need to sleep or rest to meet the demands of your work while away from home.”
 There are no guidelines, no specific distance given that would constitute your need to sleep or rest.
 Therefore, if a traveler prefers to drive 70 miles each way to work and back each shift, they do not qualify for tax-free lodging allowances.
 Why?
 Because they are commuting.
 Further, if you commute or are within a “commutable distance,” you don’t qualify.
 There are no duplicate lodging expenses to reimburse.

 The Per Diem amounts

 The General Services Administration (a federal government agency) sets GSA Per Diem Rates.
-These are “the maximum allowances that federal employees are reimbursed for expenses incurred while on official travel.”
+These are “the maximum allowances federal employees are reimbursed for expenses incurred while on official travel.”
 Although designed for government employees, these rates are also applied by the IRS to private sector employees.
 The travel nurse industry uses these in determining per diem rates.
 Therefore, these reimbursements are paid free of taxes.
 Above all, you mustn’t assume you will be paid the exact current GSA table rates.
 Here are three GSA realities:

 - GSA rates are the maximum amounts that can be reimbursed without the requirement to turn in receipts.
 There is NOT a requirement that these maximum amounts be paid out.

-- GSA rates are based more on short-term hotel housing which tends to be pricier than the longer-term housing used for a typical travel nurse assignment.
+- GSA rates are based more on short-term hotel housing, which tends to be pricier than the longer-term housing used for a typical travel nurse assignment.

-- Bill rates are what determines what travel pay and per diems will be.
+- Bill rates are what determine what travel pay and per diems will be.
 Very rarely is an agency bill rate high enough to pay out the GSA table maximum amount and retain a profit.